nikhilreddyx/testrepo/README.md

-# this is just a testing repository to learn how open source contribution works.
+# This is just a testing repository to learn how open source contribution works.